 Professor Usha Goswami is a world-leading researcher in the fields of literacy, neuroscience, and education.

 She is Professor of Cognitive Developmental Neuroscience at the University of Cambridge, and a Fellow of St John’s College Cambridge.
 Professor Goswami founded and serves as Director of the world’s first Centre for Neuroscience in Education.

 Enabling educational transformation

 Her research has identified the importance of children’s awareness of linguistic rhythm patterns for their reading acquisition, and has also revealed the brain basis of rhythm perception, showing how this neural process is impaired in developmental dyslexia.
 These discoveries are enabling transformative educational interventions that have the potential to benefit millions of children worldwide.

-Professor Goswami was elected a Fellow of the British Academy in 2013, and has won a range of international prizes for her research.
+Professor Goswami was elected a Fellow of the British Academy in 2013, a Fellow of the German National Academy in 2020, a Fellow of the Royal Society London in 2021, and was also made a Commander of the British Empire in the Queen’s New Years Honours in 2021.
+She has won a range of international prizes for her research.
 She has given talks on neuroscience and learning in numerous countries’ governments and organizations, has published 8 books and over 180 research papers, and has written widely for educators and for the public.

 Revealing the neural basis of developmental language disorder (DLD)

 Creating a classifier to identify children at risk of DLD

 Children with DLD have difficulties understanding and using spoken language for no obvious reasons, affecting how well they learn in schools.
 Worldwide, over 15 million children are affected by this disorder.

 This project aims to be the first in the world to reveal the neural basis of DLD, by collecting matched neuroimaging and sensory data for DLD children via simple listening tasks.